Shalin-Shah-2002/ai_multibridge/README.md

    - Choose "Create API key in new project" for beginners

 3. **Copy Your Key**
-   - Your API key will look like: `AIzaSyBpxCG8uwNR-kF-L-Gzl3X-J7e1tNdoIyw`
+   - Your API key will look like: `AIzaSyXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
    - **Important**: Save this key securely - you won't be able to see it again!

 4. **Free Tier Limits**